 Test matches have been played in far more testing conditions

+A year ago, India were cleaned up 2-0 in the two-match Test series by NZ.
+The series was dominated by pacers as Ravichandran Ashwin was the only spinner among the top ten wicket-takers.
+Even England's seaming conditions are celebrated across the globe.
 In fact, the wickets in Australia and South Africa (famous for producing cracks on the final two days) are deemed competitive.

 Will India lose WTC points?